-But beware – stubble is not simply the effect you achieve when you skip shaving for a few days.
-Stubble requires regular maintenance, so in order to sport this look with confidence and flair, a number of steps must be followed.
+But beware – stubble is not simply the effect you achieve when you skip shaving your facial hair for a few days.
+A proper stubble look requires regular maintenance.
+In order to sport this facial hair style with confidence and flair, a number of steps must be followed.

 Firstly, you will need to invest in an electric beard trimmer.
-A trimmer will have adjustable guards that will allow you to maintain your stubble at exactly the right length – ideally, between 3–4.5mm.
-Hair clippers can be used as well, but only for areas with longer hair as they do not cut so closely; they are especially useful for clearing away any overgrowth of beard to make way for the final trimmer cut and refinements.Once you have your tools at hand, prepare your skin in the same way as you would for shaving, preferably by having a hot shower first, or by applying a hot towel or flannel to open up the pores.
+A trimmer will have adjustable guards that will allow you to maintain your stubble at exactly the right length – ideally, between 3 and 4.5mm.
+Hair clippers can be used as well, but only for areas with longer hair, such as the sideburns, as they do not cut as closely; they are especially useful for clearing away any overgrowth of the beard to make way for the final trimmer cut and refinements.Once you have your tools at hand, prepare your skin in the same way as you would for shaving.
+Preferably by having a hot shower first, or by applying a hot towel or flannel to open up the pores.
 The next step is to exfoliate the skin to clear out any ingrown hairs.
-Truefitt & Hill’s Daily Facial Cleanser will not only deeply cleanse but also gently exfoliate the skin leaving clearer, smoother and even complexion.
+Truefitt & Hill’s Daily Facial Cleanser will not only prepare your face by deeply cleansing and gently exfoliating the skin, it will also leave you with a clearer, smoother and even complexion.

-Sporting a neat stubble is certainly not an easy option, so you will need to make an informed decision whether the look is optimal for you before investing in its upkeep.
-Another very important aspect to consider is your hair growth - if your beard growth is somewhat uneven, this is not the right look for you.
-While stubble will add a distinguished definition to the jawline and may well endow you with gravitas and masculinity, it works best with strong oval or square faces, however it will not give chiselled features to plump or jowly shaped faces and is therefore best avoided.
+Sporting a neat stubble is certainly not an easy option, so you will need to make an informed decision on whether the look is optimal for you before investing in its upkeep.
+Another very important aspect to consider is your hair growth - if your beard length is somewhat uneven, stubble is not the best beard look for you.

-While your well-maintained stubble will make you look stylish, nonconformist and sophisticated, and will not require adherence to a daily shaving routine, do not be fooled – maintaining a ‘natural’ look and ensuring that you do not look unkempt and dishevelled is quite an art.
+While your well-maintained stubble will make you look stylish, nonconformist, and sophisticated, and will not require adherence to a daily shaving routine, do not be fooled – to maintain stubble with a ‘natural’ look is not a low-maintenance process.
+Ensuring that you do not look unkempt and dishevelled is quite an art.